TencentARC/ArcNerf/docs/loss.md

 ------------------------------------------------------------------------
 # mask_loss
 Loss for comparing mask.
-Used for view systhesis and object area prediction.
+Used for view synthesis and object area prediction.
 ## MaskLoss
 - keys: list of key to calculate, used sum of them.
 By default `['mask']`.
 `['mask_coarse/fine']` for two stage model.